 What Is A Data Scientist?

-Data scientists are the ones who accumulate and analyze large sets of structured and unstructured data.
 Knowledge of statistics, computer science and math is crucial to a data scientist’s work.
 Their primary role is to find certain trends and patterns hidden within vast amounts of data.
 They collect and analyze information and use data visualization tools and techniques to build models that are used to make high-level business decisions.

 How Can You Become A Data Scientist?